seanredmond/marcxella/README.md

     > subfield.to_s
      => "$aKindred /"

-You can get all instances of a subfield of a given tag.
+You can get all instances of a subfield of a given tag from a record.
 For instance, to get all the ISBN numbers:

     > rec.subfield("020", "a").map{|s| s.value}
      => ["9781472214812", "1472214811"]